 Despite being offered a promising career on the east coast, Dr. La Flesche returned home to provide care to the Omaha tribe, where she was responsible for approximately twelve hundred people at only 24 years old.
 In 1894, Dr. La Fleschs married Henry Picotte and moved to Bancroft, Nebraska, where Dr. La Flesche Picotte set up a private practice.
 She offered her skills to anyone who needed help, despite their race.
 Two years before her death, Dr. La Flesche Picotte opened a hospital in Walthill, Nebraska, which today houses a museum dedicated to her person, work, and history of the Omaha and Winnebago tribes.

-It is absolutely important during this month that we look at all the women who inspired and shaped a field that has been unfavorable to them.
+It is absolutely important that we look at all the women who inspired and shaped a field that has been unfavorable to them.
 These women persevered and followed their dreams, providing ample care to any who needed it, even when no one else would.
-This month of March, we will celebrate these women, the countless others who helped shape modern medicine, and those to come.
+We will celebrate these women, the countless others who helped shape modern medicine, and those to come.

 Author: Lindsey Oswalt